 Consequentialism is the normative theory according to which the rightness of an act is determined solely by the goodness of its consequences.

-Another important difference between consequentialist views is whether the nature of the beneficiary influences how we weight the good.
+Another important difference between consequentialist views is whether the nature of the beneficiary influences how we weigh the good.
 Classical utilitarians, for example, would argue that one unit of pleasure is equally good no matter who experiences it, while prioritarians argue that it would be better if that unit of pleasure was experienced by someone who is relatively worse off....